 General Code, LLC is the official publisher of the Baltimore County Zoning Regulations.
-In December 2008, General Code published a new version of the Zoning Regulations that replaces and supersedes any other version of the Zoning Regulations.
 To purchase a hard copy of the new Baltimore County Zoning Regulations, please visit General Code, LLC online or call 800-836-8834.

 Please direct other inquiries related to the Zoning Regulations to the Zoning Review Bureau, Department of Permits, Approvals and Inspections.